top of page

 2. One letter of recommendation (for trainees a letter from Program Director of your training program)

-4. The fee for the 10 months of the training period is $690 | $490 | $290 – The fee is adjusted according to World Bank’s Country Income Groups: High-income economies | Middle-income economies | Low-income economies.
+3. Upon acceptance of your application and successful enrollment: The fee for the 10 months of the training period is $690 | $490 | $290 – The fee is adjusted according to World Bank’s Country Income Groups: High-income economies | Middle-income economies | Low-income economies.
 25% rebate for group applications through their local training programs (min 2, max 6).

 Industry enrollees pay twice the program fee.